Why this expat Chartered Accountant moved to Tanzania and built a successful career in finance

 (If you want any guidance on how to start a chapter of like-minded CA in a new country, I am happy to help!)

-In addition, I am on the board of Indian Business Forum as Executive Committee member.
+In addition, I am on the board of the Indian Business Forum as an Executive Committee member.

 In a nutshell, moving to Tanzania...changed my life and had a huge positive impact on my professional and personal standing.

 “Is it easy to find a job as a Finance Expat in Tanzania?”